Constantia, Cape Town: History

-Constantia is one of the oldest townships of Cape Town and is famed for its wine.
+Constantia is one of the oldest districts of Cape Town and is famed for its wine.
 The estate of Groot Constantia (Dutch for Great Constantia) was established in 1685 by the Dutch Colonial Governor of Cape Town, Simon van der Stel.

 Other notable wine farms in the area include the oldest estate, Steenberg (Dutch for Mountain of Stone), established in 1682, Buitenverwachting (Beyond Expectations), Klein Constantia (Small Constantia) and Constantia Uitsig (View of Constantia).
 Before the twentieth century, the region was noted for its exports of Vin de Constance; a sweet dessert wine.
 Many years ago the trade was crippled by the arrival in the Cape of a parasite that attacked the vines.

 In 1661, during the Dutch conquest of Sumatra, Sheik Abdurachman Matebe Shah and his companion Sheikh Mahmoud were exiled to Constantia by the Dutch.
 Sheik Abdurachman is regarded as one of the three people that first brought Islam to South Africa.
 The kramat at Klein Constantia is built on the site that Sheik Abdurachman is thought to have died in 1681 or 1682.

 About 220 slaves worked over a period of 150 years on the land planted with vineyards, fruit, and olive trees at the time of Van der Stel.
 A labour shortage after emancipation indicates that slaves moved away from the farms where they worked, but possibly stayed in the area.

 From the mid-1800s to the 1960s, Constantia remained a rural area of wine estates in which Hottentot, Cape Malay, San and coloured residents constituted the majority.
 They were farmers, farm workers, domestics and fruit and flower sellers and lived in the areas of Strawberry Lane, Sillery Road, Spaanschemat River Road and Ladies Mile Road.

 In 1961 Constantia was zoned as a "White Group Area" under the then-apartheid government's Group Areas Act.
 In the late 1960s, Constantia inhabitants classified as coloured or black were forcibly removed to areas in the Cape Flats like Mitchell's Plain, Manenberg, and Lotus River.